erroronline1/caro/readme.md

 Orders may have to be approved; pending approvals sum up and can be batch approved by users with an order authentification pin.

 Approved orders can be marked as *ordered*, *received*, *delivered* and *archived*.
 Delivered orders which are not archived will be deleted by default after a set timespan.
 Also purchase can disapprove an order for any suitable reason.
 In this case a message can be appended and all users of the assigned organizational unit will be informed about the lack of order processing.
+Ordered but not yet received items will periodically be reminded of as per [config.ini](#runtime-variables), for purchase to enquire a shipping date from the vendor.

 Information can be added anytime.
 Processed but not yet received orders can have a order state change in which case the ordering unit will be send a message.
 These are also cancelable, in which case the order will be sorted to unprocessed with a cancellation flag and message to purchase; a processed cancellation will be deleted.
 Received products can be marked to be returned.
 Returns create a new order without changing the original one and without dedicated authorization.
 Processing return orders flags as received simultaneously - this does not track refunds intentionally, as this happens in other software most of the time and to reduce load on purchase staff a double edit is to be avoided.